 HitHunter cAMP Assay Principle

-HitHunter cAMP assays are competitive immunoassays that utilize the EFC technology where a fragment ß-galactosidase (ß-gal) enzyme donor (ED) is conjugated with cAMP.
+HitHunter cAMP assays are competitive immunoassays amenable for high-throughput and utilizes the Enzyme Fragment Complementation (EFC) technology where a fragment ß-galactosidase (ß-gal) enzyme donor (ED) is conjugated with cAMP.
 This ED-cAMP conjugate and cellular cAMP compete for binding to an anti-cAMP antibody (Ab).
 With low levels of cellular cAMP, most of the ED-cAMP binds to the cAMP Ab, making the ED-cAMP unable to complement with the enzyme acceptor (EA).
 With high levels of cellular cAMP, the anti-cAMP antibody becomes saturated allowing the ED-cAMP complex to complement with the ß-gal acceptor (EA) and form an active enzyme.
 The active enzyme then subsequently hydrolyzes a substrate to produce a chemiluminescent signal that is directly proportional to the amount of cAMP in the cells.

--coupled receptors induced with a biologic or small molecule ligand.
+HitHunter cAMP Assays are cell-based functional, immunoassays with a chemiluminescent readout.
+The assays are available as complete kits that are robust, highly sensitive, and easy-to-use to study GPCR activity through cAMP production.
+The kits contain all the reagents needed for the detection of cAMP from whole cells expressing Gαi- and Gαs-coupled receptors induced with a biologic or small molecule ligand.
 The flexible assay system has been designed to work in agonist or antagonist mode for 96- and 384-well plate formats.
-After plating and stimulation of cells, the user simply adds the HitHunter cAMP Assay reagents to the cell following the homogeneous, easy-to-use procotol provided.
+After plating and stimulation of cells, the user simply adds the HitHunter cAMP Assay reagents to the cell following the homogeneous, simple protocol provided.